ctm/eus/README.md

 FWIW, that solution has 2,335 steps, although the solver doesn't know about the shortcut of being able to move a stack of N cards from column to column if there are at least N-1 cells available.

-TODO: find the proper terminology for cells.
-I think solitaire has a name for those things.